Gokul210491/seattle-airbnb-data-analysis-Data-Science-Project-1/README.md

-# Seattle Airbnb Data Analysis
+# Seattle Airbnb Analysis: What Makes a Listing Expensive?

 This project explores Airbnb listings data for Seattle using Python, Pandas, and Seaborn.
 The analysis follows the CRISP-DM process and answers business-related questions on pricing, neighborhoods, amenities, and host behavior.